sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

      ```

 3. **Backend Setup**
-   Navigate to the root of the repository and set up the environment variables:
+   Navigate to the `Backend` directory and set up the environment variables:
    - Create a `.env` file with the following variables:
      ```
      MONGODB_URI=<Your MongoDB URI>